 We're committed to a constant pursuit of a healthier Tulsa, and we do so by carrying out our core values:

-• Be accountable to each other and to the people we serve.
+• We are accountable to each other and the people we serve.

 The Tulsa City-County Board of Health acts in an advisory capacity to the THD Director of Health.
 The board sets public health policies and helps establish the THD annual budget.
 In all that they do, the board’s appointed members and the Executive Director of Health strive to safeguard and promote the health of the people they serve.